apache/incubator-wayang/bigquery-setup/README.md

 test, while the reference `sales.orders` table was retained for reruns.
 No service-account key or credential file is stored in this repository.

+The suite now contains five additional `JavaPlanBuilder` combination tests.
+They compile successfully, but still require revalidation against real BigQuery.
+The local BigQuery emulator suite remains independently verified at 7/7.

-If credentials or the project configuration are missing, Maven can still print `BUILD SUCCESS` with `Skipped: 11`.
+If credentials or the project configuration are missing, Maven can still print `BUILD SUCCESS` with `Skipped: 16`.
 Only the platform-binding test ran in that case, so the BigQuery operators were not validated.

 ## Test Coverage